Andean gull: Distribution and habitat

 The Andean gull is found year-round in the Andes from far southwestern Colombia south through central Ecuador and Peru, western Bolivia, and eastern Chile and western Argentina to about the latitude of the north of Chile's Aysén Region.
 Many individuals winter on the coast from central Peru south into northern Chile, but it is not known if these are from the highlands to the east of there or from the southern part of its range.
 The species has been recorded as a vagrant in Amazonian Peru and far southern Argentina.

 In its breeding season the Andean gull is found at lakes, bogs, marshes, and fields of the puna and páramo zones of the Altiplano.
 In elevation there it mostly ranges from 3000 to 5300 m but is found as low as 1200 m in the southern part of its range.
 Wintering birds are typically found at river mouths and sand beaches along the coast.

 Behavior

 Feeding

 In the mountains the Andean gull feeds on earthworms, insects, amphibians, small fish, and occasionally eggs and chicks of waterbirds.
 In winter it also scavenges at ski resorts.
 Along the coast it feeds on offal, fish, and marine invertebrates.
-It walks, swims, and flys to seek food.
+It walks, swims, and flies to seek food.

 Breeding

 The Andean gull breeds mostly during July and August.
 It sometimes breeds solitarily but more usually in small colonies.
-It nests along riverbanks and on islands in them and in lakes.
-The clutch size is usually two or three eggs but one or four are sometimes laid.
+It nests along riverbanks, and on islands in rivers and lakes.
+The clutch size is usually two or three eggs, but one or four are sometimes laid.
 The incubation period, time to fledging, and details of parental care are not known.

 Vocalization

-The Andean gull's vocalizations include "agitated, sometimes tremulous “yeeer” calls" and "a hoarse “raggh-aggh-keeaagh” and other low raspy notes."
+The Andean gull's vocalizations include "agitated, sometimes tremulous "yeeer" calls" and "a hoarse "raggh-aggh-keeaagh" and other low raspy notes."